agateau/blog/2025/using-python-inside-makefiles/index.md

 ## Telling Make to use Python

 Make lets you define the shell to use to run target recipes via the `SHELL` variable.
-You can use this to force it to use `bash` for example instead of whatever `/bin/sh` points to.
-Nothing stops you from setting it to `python`...
+You can use it to force Make to use `bash` instead of whatever `/bin/sh` points to.
+Nothing stops you from setting it to `python`:

 ```Makefile
 # step1.mk